MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-gcc-high-dod.md

 # Guidance for deploying Microsoft 365 Apps for enterprise in a GCC High or DoD environment

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
 To learn more, [read this article](name-change.md).
-In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 If you plan to deploy Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus) in a GCC High or DoD environment, there are some special considerations that you need to be aware of to help you meet your compliance requirements.